StephyFebin/nl2sql/README.md

 # nl2sql
-nl to sql conversion using autogen
+nl to sql conversion using autogen and RAG